 Put simply, SnapCap won’t work well for young startups.
 And we suspect it won’t work well if you have bad credit, unless your other qualifications are really solid.

-If you do decide to apply, though, you just need to submit some basic information about your business, plus three months of bank statements.
+If you decide to apply, you just need to submit some basic information about your business, plus three months of bank statements.
 SnapCap can then make a same-day decision about your funding, and you can get money within 48 hours.

 But what type of financing are you actually applying for with SnapCap?